KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 We can't just return whatever data we want though.
-We may be trying to bind data to a property with an incompatible data type, such as a QStringList to a string.
+We may be trying to bind data to a property with an incompatible data type, such as a QStringList to a QString.
 You may have to do data conversion in order for the data to be displayed properly.

 ```cpp